tuchandra/crystalcavern/README.md

  * Use **spacebar** to attack.

 ## Current next steps
+ * Make a full-sized level background
- * Make player movement smoother, but still snapped to grid
+ * Control player movement along the level
- * Implement dungeon background rendering
+ * Control item and enemy generation along the level